giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

 When deploying Dex to a private workload cluster, it is required to specify a proxy configuration in order to ensure that Dex has access to the outside network.
 Proxy setup can be provided in the `cluster.proxy` section of the `Secret` or `ConfigMap` with configuration values for the Dex app.
-It is required to specify the URL of the HTTPS proxy in the `https` property and exclude Kubernetes API from running through the proxy by adding its IP address or network to the `noProxy` property.
+It's required to specify the address of the `HTTPS` proxy in the `https` property and exclude Kubernetes API from running through the proxy by adding its IP address or network to the `noProxy` property.

 ```yaml
 cluster: